 That I – God forbid! – may not want to marry at all is sacrilegious and inconceivable.

 The point is I am not getting all moony-eyed about my knight on a horse.
-Because A) chances of that much touted knight being a chauvinist jackass are quite high – after all he is the figment of a chauvinist imagination involving damsels in distress, certainly not designed for damsels causing distress; and B) I’m an educated, liberated woman.
+Because A) chances of that much-touted knight being a chauvinist jackass are quite high – after all, he is the figment of a chauvinist imagination involving damsels in distress, certainly not designed for damsels causing distress; and B) I’m an educated, liberated woman.
 Chances are I find a man with a pen much sexier than one with the horse… or that white ginny from Honey Singh’s video.
 Not that I have anything against Lamborghinis… but its owner’s intellect still takes precedence in my list of preferences.

-So, I don’t harbor impossible romantic fantasies.
+So, I don’t harbour impossible romantic fantasies.
 But I do have a fair idea of what I want from my life and from the one I intend to share it with – if at all.
-The marriage fanatics out there need to wrap their heads around the idea of choice, understand that if I – or anyone in the marriageable age bracket – is single, it’s because either we are not ready to exercise this choice or we haven’t been able to find someone to exercise it for.
+The marriage fanatics out there need to wrap their heads around the idea of choice, understand that if I – or anyone in the marriageable age bracket – are single, it’s because either we are not ready to exercise this choice or we haven’t been able to find someone to exercise it for.
 And in doing so, we are neither being unreasonable nor immature.
 Even if we are, it’s our life – we have the right to ruin it.
 Better than having it ruined under tick-tock pressure.

 Related reading: My flawed concept of ‘The One’

-Biological clock is important.
+The biological clock is important.
 It may not look like it, but most of us are trying really hard to abide by it.
 If for some reason we don’t, it’s because we are trying to avoid a disaster which could be bigger than clock-picking.
 We may be wrong, but you must know that we have the best intentions.
 It is our life after all.
 It is better this way.
 Our life, our choice, our consequences.